JUGisMUG/Investigating-Probability-Dice-Roll/README.md

 # Investigating-Probability-Dice-Roll
 This a program to investigate probability by the rolling of a dice twice for 100 times and seeing how much times TT, HH and HT/TH is obtained.
-I made this code like an year ago but didn't evenm upload it, so I thought I would do now..
+I made this code like an year ago but didn't even upload it, so I thought I would do now..

 What it does: